TL;DR - Summary

 Choosing the right WLAN model will ultimately depend on the size of your network, your available IT resources, and how much control you want over day-to-day management.

-Optimize Your WLAN Network With TailWind
+Optimize Your WLAN Network With Tailwind

 If your organization supports hybrid teams or needs more scalable and agile connectivity, a wireless LAN is likely the way to go.
 But keep in mind that not all WLANs are created equal.
 For the best results, you’ll need to make sure your wireless network is properly designed and secured with modern encryption and access controls.